-It couldn't be easier to make your own kitchen window valance.
-A fast and simple way to update and refresh your room.
+Learn how to make a window valance for your kitchen in under an hour.
+It's a fast and simple way to update and refresh your room.

-As part of the kitchen refresh makeover, I wanted to make a new valance for the window above the sink.
+As part of our kitchen refresh makeover, I made a new valance for the window above the sink.

-As I mentioned before, the brown woodwork in the entire house is being painted white.
+We painted all of the brown woodwork in the entire house white.
 We also decided to remove the dividing inserts in the windows.
-It gives the kitchen a much more modern feel and I love being able to see the garden and birds while preparing food and cleaning dishes.
+It gives the kitchen a much more modern feel, and I love being able to see the garden and birds while preparing food and cleaning dishes.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

-I chose this pretty print from Hobby Lobby.
+There are so many lovely decorator fabrics available these days.
+I chose this pretty cotton print from Hobby Lobby.
 It has that vintage feel similar to the new botanical prints on the walls.

-To make this easy valance first decide how long you want it to be.
+To make this easy valance first decide how long you want it to be from the top of the window down.

 I chose 11 inches.
 This means I will need about 23 inches of fabric for both sides and an extra inch for the seam allowance.